rebelsky/csc207c/_mps/fraction-calculator.md

 > Note that this will run in the top-level folder of your project.

+**What is an alias?**

+> An alias is a shorthand for a longer command.
+You set one up in the terminal window.

 **How would we make a visual version of this same calculator?**

 > There are a variety of Java toolkits for making GUIs.
 Swing and JavaFX seem to be the most popular.